52 Types of Beetles in Washington State

 Adult carpet beetles attract light at night and can crawl on window sills or fly around lights.

-The best way to protect your home from infestations is by preventing entry into your house via cracks or holes around windows or doors.
+The best way to protect your home from infestations is by preventing entry via cracks or holes around windows or doors.

-If an infestation occurs, you should contact a professional exterminator since black carpet beetles may also threaten antique carpets.
+If an infestation occurs, contact a professional exterminator since black carpet beetles may also threaten antique carpets.

 That’s right: let sleeping bears (or beetles) lie!
-Don’t touch it!
-Read further to find out more types of beetles in Washington state!
+Please don’t touch it!
+Read further to learn more about the types of beetles in Washington state!

 35. Knapweed Root Weevil

-The Knapweed root weevil is one of the most unique types of beetles in Washington state, native to Northwestern states like Washington and Oregon.
+The Knapweed root weevil is one of the most unique types of beetles in Washington, native to Northwestern states like Washington and Oregon.

-The beetle measures 2 cm (0.8 inches) long and looks similar to a ladybug.
+The beetle measures 2 cm (0.8 inches) long and resembles a ladybug.
 However, it has a unique black-and-white coloration that separates it from other similar beetles.

 Also, unlike other beetles, Knapweed root weevils spend all four stages of their life cycle underground as larvae.
 The beetle is named for its primary food source: knapweeds!